squidfunk/mkdocs-material/docs/insiders.md

 ### Prairie Fire

 [:octicons-fire-24: Funding goal: __$1,000__][6] ·
-:octicons-lock-24: Status: _pending_
+:octicons-lock-24: Status: _exclusive_

 New features and improvements for _content and toc_, including:

-- [ ] Highlighting of matched search terms in content area
+- [x] Highlighting of matched search terms in content area
 - [ ] Better support for wide screens, i.e. more horizontal space
 - [ ] Table of contents can be moved into navigation for more space
 - [ ] Table of contents shows which sections have search results